DSeeHappy/BigDataProjectBackEnd/README.md

 The server is deployed using a docker image
 The docker image is built using the Dockerfile

-GitHub actions is used to build the docker image and push it to AWS ECR GitHub actions is also used to deploy the docker image to AWS ECS
+JetBrains Space Packages is used to build the docker image and push it to JetBrains Space Container Registry JetBrains Space Container Registry is also used to deploy the docker image to AWS ECS